AES Corporation

 The AES Corporation is an American utility and power generation company.
 It owns and operates power plants, which it uses to generate and sell electricity to end users and intermediaries like utilities and industrial facilities.
-AES is headquartered in Arlington, Virginia, and is one of the world's leading power companies, generating and distributing electric power in 15 countries and employing 10,500 people worldwide.
+AES, headquartered in Arlington, Virginia, is one of the world's leading power companies, generating and distributing electric power in 15 countries and employing 10,500 people worldwide.
 AES Corporation is a global Fortune 500 power company.
 AES Ranks in the Top Ten of Fast Company's 2022 Best Workplaces for Innovators.

 History

+20th century

 The company was founded on January 28, 1981, as Applied Energy Services by Roger Sant and Dennis Bakke, two appointees of the Federal Energy Administration under president Richard Nixon.
 The company was initially a consulting firm; it became AES Corporation, which went public in 1991.
 Sant was chairman, CEO, and president and Bakke was executive vice president until assuming the position of president in 1987.
-Bakke would later become the company's CEO in 1994, serving for 8 years until his resignation in 2002, in the midst of a liquidity crisis that followed the collapse of the energy giant Enron.
+Bakke later became the company's CEO in 1994, serving for eight years until his resignation in 2002 in the midst of a liquidity crisis that followed the collapse of the energy giant Enron.

+21st century

 Sant remained as executive chairman until 2003 and as a member of the board until 2006.
-Paul Hanrahan was appointed President and CEO and served for 10 years, overseeing the stabilization of the company.
-Until the early 2000’s, the company followed self-management, delegating much responsibility to ordinary employees.
-In 2012, Hanrahan resigned, his position as President and CEO of the company succeeded by Andres Gluski.
+Paul Hanrahan was appointed president and CEO and remained for ten years, overseeing the stabilization of the company.
+Until the early 2000s, the company followed self-management, delegating much responsibility to ordinary employees.
+In 2012, Hanrahan resigned his position as president and CEO of the company, and he was succeeded by Andres Gluski.
 As CEO, Gluski has implemented a strategy of reducing the number of countries in which AES does business, from 28 to 16, for the purpose of consolidating operations and reducing costs.
-Additionally, he also began a program of reducing the company's total carbon emission intensity.
+Additionally, he began a program of reducing the company's total carbon emission intensity.

 Bakke and Sant oversaw much of AES's initial global expansion, building power plants in 29 countries and expanding its staff from 1,400 to 32,000 employees, and also instilled a system of decentralized management that emphasized social responsibility above profit.
-In recent years, AES has also signaled a commitment to providing its consumers and clients with renewable forms of energy, and their operations across the world have increasingly focused on the construction and provision of solar and wind-based energy storage systems.
+In recent years, AES has signaled a commitment to providing its consumers and clients with renewable forms of energy, and its operations across the world increasingly have focused on the construction and provision of solar and wind-based energy storage systems.

 AES acquired the assets of Indianapolis Power & Light, Ipalco, in 2000.
-In February, 2021, Indianapolis Power & Light rebranded as AES Indiana.
+In February 2021, Indianapolis Power & Light rebranded as AES Indiana.

-AES acquired the Chilean-based subsidiary Gener in 2000.

-AES acquired DPL Inc., then known as Dayton Power & Light, in 2011.
-The company was rebranded as AES Ohio in February, 2021.
+AES acquired the Chilean-based subsidiary Gener in 2000 and acquired DPL Inc., then known as Dayton Power & Light, in 2011.
+Although retaining its name for legal purposes, the company was rebranded as AES Ohio in February 2021.

-In fiscal 2015 AES's total revenue was $15 billion.
+In fiscal 2015, AES's total revenue was $15 billion.

 In 2018, AES acquired the subsidiary sPower.

-In December, 2021, AES acquired Community Energy Solar (Community Energy) to help deliver 4 GW of renewables in the US.
+In December 2021, AES acquired Community Energy Solar (Community Energy) to help deliver 4 GW of renewables in the U.S.